 Charter Arts offers a full complement of academic courses at the College Preparatory, Honors, and Advanced Placement levels.
 Each year, our students score at or above the proficient level on the state-mandated tests (Keystone Exams).

 Our students’ S.A.T. scores, coupled with their academic achievement, have opened doors to many prestigious colleges and universities throughout the country.
 Each year, our graduating class of slightly more than one hundred students receives offers of scholarships and financial assistance of nearly $3 million.
-Charter Arts has maintained a 99% graduation rate, and for the past two years, a 100% graduation rate.
+Charter Arts has maintained a 99% graduation rate, and for the past three years, a 100% graduation rate.
 On average, 96% of students further their education after graduation.

 Our students work hard, achieve great things, and leave our school with the confidence and skills to meet the challenges they will face in the world outside of our community.